dfirsov/easycrypt-zk-code/README.md

 # Zero-Knowledge in EasyCrypt

-This repository contains the EasyCrypt code associated with the paper  "Zero-Knowledge in EasyCrypt".
+This repository contains the EasyCrypt code associated with the paper "D. Firsov, D. Unruh.
+[Zero-Knowledge in EasyCrypt](https://eprint.iacr.org/2022/926)" .

 Setup
 --------